Wyoming Whiskey Trip Reports

 The early-season snow can be sketchy.
 Shortcuts over dry rock might be a wise choice if they avoid serious hazards.
 The guides sometimes cut a path through snowy sections of the summer trail if it's slow to burn off.

 In the marked-up photo are the words "Elevated Rib Shortcut".
-You'll find some trail spurs going off in different directions near the lower end of the rib near the climber's trail.
+You'll find some trail spurs going off in different directions near the lower end of the rib.
 The trail running up the rib is only used to avoid early-season snow.
-Another trail spur is running toward the Lower Saddle but petering out along the way.
-It's not a well-defined beeline trail by any means.
-You can see it highlighted on several web platforms that have a hiking map with GPS tracks.
 Another spur runs toward the Middle Teton.
-Many of the trail spurs have been around for decades and were legitimate climbers' trails but they have lost definition due to limited use.
-Most are sloppy and not recommended unless they're used for safety reasons.
+And yet another spur is running toward the Lower Saddle but petering out along the way.
+You can see the approximate path some have taken highlighted on several web platforms that have GPS tracks.

 Looking back from the switchbacks below Watchtower